gavincoelho/CarND-LaneLines-P1/writeup.md

 ### Drawing Single Solid lane Lines

-The `draw_lines` function was replaced with an updated function `draw_lane_lines` that averages the all the lines returned from the Hough transform and draws a single line for each side of the lane.
+The `draw_lines` function was replaced with an updated function `draw_lane_lines` that averages all the lines returned from the Hough transform and draws a single line for each side of the lane.

 ![Single Solid Lane Lines][image8]